-If you have recently been diagnosed with a vertigo condition, you may have a lot of questions.
+If you have recently been diagnosed with a vertigo, you may have a lot of questions.
 Unfortunately, many doctors fail to take the necessary time to speak with their patients.
 Some just write a quick script and move on to the next room.
 If you feel like you still have a lot to learn about vertigo, this is the article for you.
 We’ll address some of the frequently asked questions about vertigo, and the answer to the last question will introduce a natural form of care that many are finding effective.

 A: Vertigo is defined by a false sensation of movement.
 You may experience the illusion that things around you are moving, or you may feel like you are moving despite standing still, sitting, or even lying down.
 For many people, vertigo is experienced as a spinning sensation.

 A: For many people, the underlying cause of vertigo goes undetected.
-However, since the onset of vertigo often occurs following some sort of head or neck injury, trauma has to be toward the top of the list of causes.
+However, since its onset often occurs following some sort of head or neck injury, trauma has to be toward the top of the list of causes.
 At other times, vertigo is related to an illness such as a cold or flu.
 These viruses can result in inflammation of the inner ear or the vestibular nerve.
 Additionally, there are vestibular conditions such as Meniere’s disease that have vertigo as a primary symptom.

-A: Unfortunately, yes, so you need to be aware of accompanying symptoms.
+A: Unfortunately, yes, so you need to be aware of the accompanying symptoms.
 For example, vertigo can signal a heart attack or stroke, so if a person is experiencing the other symptoms of these emergency issues, you need to call for help immediately.

 There are other debilitating conditions that can cause vertigo, although they do not pose as immediate of a threat.
 For example, a benign tumor pressing on the vestibular nerve might lead to vertigo.
 Also, multiple sclerosis (MS) has vertigo as one of its many indicators.